-In the early 1950s Wrocławians began to express their craving for a symphony orchestra more and more vocally.
-On 27 December 1953 a memorandum on the establishment of the Lower Silesian Workers’ Philharmonic to celebrate the II Congress of Polish United Workers’ Party was submitted to the National Council of the City of Wrocław, signed by Antoni Stanisławczyk (chief of Song and Dance Company of Wrocław Military Unit), conductor Radomir Reszke and Wojciech Dzieduszycki representing the Chopin Society.
-The signatories resolved to create a symphony orchestra engaging local musicians, to perform with the best soloists and conductors, giving concerts in various places (Wrocław Polytechnic, Wrocław Opera, Śląsk Cinema as well as factory halls and culture centres).
-The letter ended with the information that the orchestra’s rehearsals had already begun.
-January 1954 saw the establishment of the Wrocław Symphony Orchestra Artistic Council, and Józef Lasocki, the then rector of the State Superior Music School in Wrocław, was appointed general and artistic director.
-Adam Kopyciński became principal conductor and Radomir Reszke – associate conductor.
-The orchestra’s office was located in the cellars of the State Superior Music Schools, its rehearsals were held in the School’s Aula, and for a dozen years or so the concert venue was the Aula of Wrocław Polytechnic.
-As early as 1954 the musicians formed a string quartet, the first in the long line of chamber ensembles engaging the Wrocław Phiharmonic players.
-In 1956 the first Symphonic Matinée for young people was presented, and in 1958 the orchestra hosted its first jazz performance.
+In the early 1950s, the residents of Wrocław began to express their desire for a symphony orchestra with increasing enthusiasm.
+On December 27, 1953, a memorandum was submitted to the National Council of the City of Wrocław petitioning for the establishment of the ‘Lower Silesian Workers’ Philharmonic’ in celebration of the Second Congress of the Polish United Workers’ Party.
+The document was signed by Antoni Stanisławczyk, chief of the Song and Dance Company of the Wrocław Military Unit, conductor Radomir Reszke and Wojciech Dzieduszycki, who represented the Chopin Society.
+The signatories resolved to create a symphony orchestra comprised of local musicians aimed at performing with the best soloists and conductors in the region and with the intention of holding performances in a variety of local venues including, Wrocław Polytechnic, the Wrocław Opera, and Śląsk Cinema, as well as in factory halls and cultural centres.
+The letter closed by remarking that the orchestra had already begun rehearsals.
+Thus, January 1954 saw the establishment of the Wrocław Symphony Orchestra Artistic Council with Józef Lasocki, then the head of the State Superior Music School in Wrocław, appointed as the general and artistic director.
+Adam Kopyciński became the principal conductor and Radomir Reszke was appointed associate conductor.
+The orchestra’s office was located in the cellars of the State Superior Music School and its rehearsals were held in the School’s Assembly hall.
+For the next dozen or so years, the concert venue became the hall of Wrocław Polytechnic.
+In 1954 a string quartet was formed from its members, this group would be the first in a long line of chamber ensembles devised of the Wrocław Philharmonic players, a tradition that continues to date.
+In 1956 the first Symphonic Matinée for young people was presented and in 1958 the orchestra hosted its first jazz performance.